What’s The Difference Between Moldability and Manufacturability?

 Manufacturability refers to whether or not the mold itself can actually be created based on the geometry of your part.
 The complexity of your design can cause some real headaches for injection molding manufacturers.
 As a result, you will be told that your design is not manufacturable and you’ll be asked to remove features to make it manufacturable…for them.
 After all, how would you know if it really was or wasn’t?

 If you’ve ever experienced this, the only way to know for sure is to get a second opinion.
-Upload your design to our quote engine and you’ll receive an interactive quote and a free manufacturability analysis within hours.
+Request a quote and upload your design to our quote engine and you’ll receive an interactive quote and a free manufacturability analysis within hours.
 By thinking outside the box, our experienced sales engineers will review your file and figure out the best, most cost-effective way to manufacture it.

 Our Advanced Mold Making System ensures that if it can be injection molded, we can mold it…within 1 to 15 days.